watsotc1/musicDataByYear/README.md

 2) _MusicByYearData.java_
 3) _MusicByYearStats.java_

-The main script is _PlotTool.java_, which builds the GUI and calls the sumplemental functions found in the remaining two files.
+The main script is _PlotTool.java_, which builds the GUI and calls the classes found in the remaining two files.
 To start, the user selects the data they want to plot from the drop down menu.

 ![alt text](https://github.com/watsotc1/musicDataByYear/blob/main/images/dropDown.png)